Diplomatic efforts under way to de-escalate outbreak of violence in the Middle East

-Category: World Hits: 3The US spearheaded diplomatic efforts to de-escalate the violence in the Middle East on Wednesday, with President Joe Biden speaking to Israel’s Prime Minister Benjamin Netanyahu and US Secretary of State Antony Blinken calling Palestinian leader Mahmoud Abbas.
+Category: World Hits: 9The US spearheaded diplomatic efforts to de-escalate the violence in the Middle East on Wednesday, with President Joe Biden speaking to Israel’s Prime Minister Benjamin Netanyahu and US Secretary of State Antony Blinken calling Palestinian leader Mahmoud Abbas.
 France, meanwhile, said “everything must be done” to avoid the conflict escalating further.

 Read more https://www.france24.com/en/middle-east/20210513-diplomatic-efforts-under-way-to-de-escalate-outbreak-of-violence-in-the-middle-east